Al-Mutawakkil: Accomplishments

 Al-Mutawakkil was unlike his brother and father in that he was not known for having a thirst for knowledge, but he had an eye for magnificence and a hunger to build.
-The Great Mosque of Samarra was, at its time, the largest mosque in the world; its minaret is a vast spiralling cone 55 m high with a spiral ramp.
-The mosque had 17 aisles and its wall were panelled with mosaics of dark blue glass.
+The Great Mosque of Samarra was, at its time, the largest mosque in the world; its minaret is a vast spiraling cone 55 m high with a spiral ramp.
+The mosque had 17 aisles and its walls were panelled with mosaics of dark blue glass.

-The Great Mosque was just part of an extension of Samarra eastwards that built upon part of the walled royal hunting park.
+The Great Mosque was just part of an extension of Samarra eastwards that was built upon part of the walled royal hunting park.
 Al-Mutawakkil built as many as 20 palaces (the numbers vary in documents).
 Samarra became one of the largest cities of the ancient world; even the archaeological site of its ruins is one of the world's most extensive.

 The Caliph's building schemes extended in A.H.
-245 (859–860) to a new city, al-Jaʻfariyya, which al-Mutawakkil built on the Tigris some eighteen kilometres from Samarra.
+245 (859–860) to a new city, al-Jaʻfariyya, which al-Mutawakkil built on the Tigris some eighteen kilometers from Samarra.
 Al-Mutawakkil ordered a canal to be built to divert water from the Tigris, entrusting the project to two courtiers, who ignored the talents of a local engineer of repute and entrusted the work to al-Farghanī, the great astronomer and writer.
 Al-Farghanī, who was not a specialist in public works, made a miscalculation and it appeared that the opening of the canal was too deep so that water from the river would only flow at near full flood.

 News leaked to the infuriated caliph might have meant the heads of all concerned save for the gracious actions of the engineer, Sind ibn ʻAlī, who vouched for the eventual success of the project, thus risking his own life.
 Al-Mutawakkil was assassinated shortly before the error became public.